yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

 ### 3. Host

 Now that the model has been tested locally, it’s time to host the model on PyGrid.
 This will allow for training cycles to begin on end-user devices.
-The developer needs to connect to an existing PyGrid gateway and send the model, various worker plans and protocols, averaging plan, and various configurations to be stored in PyGrid properly.
+The developer needs to connect to an existing PyGrid Node and send the model, various worker plans and protocols, averaging plan, and various configurations to be stored in PyGrid properly.

 ```py
 import grid as gr